IPv6 Addressing

 What is an IPv6 Address?

-IPv6 Address is the new generation IP address that is mainly deveoped to overcome IPv4 exhaust and its limitations.
+IPv6 Address is the new generation IP address that is mainly developed to overcome IPv4 exhaust and its limitations.
 As you know, IPv4 Addresses were limited and exhaused shortly.
 For the new technologies, more IP addresess needed and for this need a new IP version has developed.
-This is IPv6.
-We can say that, IPv6 is the new IP Address type that we will use on our network devices anymore.
+This new Internet Protocol version is IPv6 (Internet Protocol version 6).
+We can say that, IPv6 is the new Internet Protocol version that we will use alone or beside IPv4 on our network devices anymore.

 Like IPv4, IPv6 has also different IPv6 Address Types.
-We will talk about these address tpes one by one in another lesson.
-Here, we will focus the basics of the lesson.
-After this lesson you will learn IPv6 Subnetting.
+We will talk about these address types one by one in the following IPv6 lessons detailly.
+Here, we will focus to the basics of this lesson.
+After this lesson you can also learn IPv6 Subnetting.
 You can also check wiki definion of IPv6.

-IPv4 is most widespread implementation of IP protocol.
+IPv4 is widespread implementation of IP protocol.
 It has 32 bit adress space, so it allow to use almost 232=4,294,967,296 addresses in internet.
-Because of the fact that these addresses are almost run out a new version of IP is revealed.
+Because of the fact that these addresses has run out, a new version of IP has revealed.
+With this new IP version, more addresses are available.
+The number of these new version of ip addresses are especially mentioned as almost unlimited.

-Some new featured that IPv6 Brings.
+With the development of this new internet protocol, some new features has also created.
+These are the new features that IPv6 Brings.
 These new benefits that comes with IPv6 are given below:

 • Increased address space